 Kawasaki Vulcan S is a cruiser bike available at a starting price of Rs.
 5,92,231 in India.
 It is available in only 1 variant and 1 colour.
 The Kawasaki Vulcan S is powered by 649cc BS6 engine which develops a power of 59.94 bhp and a torque of 62.4 Nm.
 With both front and rear disc brakes, Kawasaki Vulcan S comes up with anti-locking braking system.
 This Vulcan S bike weighs 235 kg and has a fuel tank capacity of 14 liters.

-The bike sports the design language of a modern cruiser and gets a muscular styling, low-slung profile and a laidback riding position, blacked out components and the short exhaust.
-However, the bike also gets elements like the teardrop shaped fuel-tank and inverted triangle headlamp to set it apart.
-The instrument cluster is similar to the previous generation Ninja 650 and ER-6n, and comprises of an analogue tachometer and a digital display.
+The Vulcan S is Kawasaki’s middleweight cruiser offering in the Indian market.
+The bike sports a modern cruiser design language sporting a muscular styling with a low-slung profile, a laidback riding position, blacked out components and a short exhaust.
+It also gets a dual-tone, teardrop shaped fuel-tank and inverted triangle headlamp to set it apart.
+The instrument cluster is similar to the previous generation Ninja 650, and comprises of an analogue tachometer and a digital display.

 In the BS6 avatar, the Kawasaki Vulcan S continues to be powered by a liquid-cooled, 650cc parallel-twin engine that produces 59.1bhp at 7,500rpm and 62.4Nm of torque at 6,600rpm.
 It is mated to a six-speed gearbox that transfers power to the rear wheel via a chain drive.
 It rides on an 18-inch front alloy wheel with telescopic forks and a 17-inch rear alloy wheel with an offset monoshock.
 Braking power comes from a single 300mm disc up front and a 250mm disc at the rear with ABS offered as standard.